 How InteliLiving Works?

-By installing non-invasive, non-wearable smart sensors (not cameras) in the home, InteliLiving can detect declines in your client’s wellbeing the care team may never know about.
+By installing non-invasive, non-wearable smart sensors (not cameras) in the home, InteliLiving can detect declines in your client’s wellbeing the care team may

 - lack of movement